 There is a wide range of views about teacher motivation in Africa and South Asia, most of which are country specific.
-However, there appear to be mounting concerns that unacceptably high proportions of teachers working in public school systems in many developing countries are poorly motivated due to a combination of low morale and job satisfaction, poor incentives, and inadequate controls and other behavioural sanctions.
-For example, Bennell (2004) reports the 2000 EFA Country Assessment for Pakistan which noted that poor teacher motivation is a colossal problem', which is seriously compounded by political interference'.
+However, there appear to be mounting concerns that unacceptably high proportions of teachers working in public school systems in many developing countries are poorly motivated due to a combination of low morale and job satisfaction, poor incentives, and inadequate controls and other behavioral sanctions.
+For example, Bennell (2004) reports the 2000 EFA Country Assessment for Pakistan which noted that poor teacher motivation is a colossal problem which is seriously compounded by political interference.

 In Uganda, information about the teachers' job performance is not well documented, yet job performance of teachers is important in areas like classroom management, participation in sports, guidance and counseling, conducting fieldwork among other activities.
+Cheptoek (2000) carried out a study to establish whether job satisfaction influences job performance among non-academic staff at Islamic University in Uganda.

-Cheptoek (2000) carried out a study to establish whether job satisfaction influences job performance among non- academic staff at Islamic University in Uganda.
-However, the study was not directly related to the teachers' role of teaching (job performance).
+However, the study was not directly related to the teacher's role of teaching (job performance).
 The current research established the influence of motivation on teacher's morale to perform.
-In the same vein, Nambassa (2003) investigated the impact of classroom supervision on the quality of teaching and learning in primary schools of Wakiso District Uganda.
-However, the study did not specifically look at the variables of intrinsic and extrinsic motivation at work hence the relevance of this study in regard to the influence of motivation on teachers' performance in Kameke County.
+However, the study did not specifically look at the variables of intrinsic and extrinsic motivation at work hence the relevance of this study regard to the influence of motivation on teacher's performance in Nabwigulu sub-county.

 Analoui (2000) asserts that low teacher motivation is reflected in deteriorating standards of professional conduct, including serious misbehavior (in and outside of work), and poor professional performance.
-Teacher absenteeism is unacceptably high and rising, time on task is low and falling, and teaching practices are characterized by limited effort with heavy reliance on traditional teacher -centred practices.
+Teacher absenteeism is unacceptably high and rising, time on task is low and falling, and teaching practices are characterized by limited effort with heavy reliance on traditional teacher-centered practices.
 Teachers are devoting less and less time to extra-curricular activities, teaching preparation, and marking.
-The 2004 World Development Report neatly summarizes these concerns about teachers.
+The 2004 world Development Report neatly summarized these concerns about teachers.

-Cases of malfeasance among teachers are distressingly present in many settings: teachers show up drunk, are physically abusive, or simply do nothing.
-This is not teaching at all' (World Bank, 2004:43).
+Cases of malfeasance among teachers are distressingly present in many settings teachers show up drunk, are physically abusive, or simply do nothing.
+This is not low-quality teaching-this is not teaching at all (World Bank, 2004:43).

-The fact remains that very little robust evidence is presented to support these views and assertions concerning teacher motivation in developing countries.
-In the absence of adequate information, the incidence of poor teacher motivation and misbehaviour could well be seriously over-exaggerated mainly because of the pervasive negative stereotyping of teachers (especially by the media) in many countries.
-On the few occasions when teachers and school managers have been directly asked about teacher motivation, reported levels of morale have generally been quite high.
-As part of a study of the impact of the AIDS epidemic on education in Botswana, Malawi and Uganda, representative groups of primary and secondary school teachers were asked if they agreed with the statement that teacher morale at this school is high'.
-Morale in Botswana and Uganda was reasonably good whereas there appears to be more cause for concern in Malawi, especially at primary schools (see Bennell, Hyde and Swainson, 2002).
+The fact remains that very little robust evidence is presented to support these view and assertions concerning teacher motivation in developing countries.
+In the absence of adequate information, the incidence of poor teacher motivation and misbehavior could well be seriously over-exaggerated mainly because of the pervasive negative stereotyping of teachers (especially by the media) in many countries.
+On the few occasions when teachers and school managers have been directly about teacher motivation, reported levels of morale have generally been quite high.
+As part of a study of the impact of the AIDS epidemic on education in Botswana, Malawi and Uganda, representative groups of primary and secondary school teachers were asked if they agreed with the statement that teacher, morale at this school is high.
+Morale in Botswana and Uganda was reasonably good whereas there appears to be more cause for concern in Malawi, especially at primary schools (Bennell, Hyde and Swainson, 2002).
 Despite the reported morale, this study investigated whether motivation of teachers increase their morale to perform.